MaxYRGZ/Ciberguardweb/README.md

-Instrucciones de instalación y ejecución.
+# Installation and execution instructions.
-# API Setup and Configuration
+## API Setup and Configuration

 This guide provides instructions to set up and run the API using Docker, Visual Studio Code, and SQL Server.